-- Duties

-- Responds to disaster incidents

-- Reports to Incident Command

-- Procedures

-- Receives emergency reports by radio/telephone or orally

-- Instructs the disaster officials to respond to incidents

-- Activates emergency control room/centre and staff

-- Places departmental heads on standby.
+- Receives emergency reports by radio/telephone or orally - Instructs the disaster officials to respond to incidents - Activates emergency control room/centre and staff - Places departmental heads on standby.

 12.3.
 Head of Fire & Disaster Management

 Gives effect to the Disaster Management Act,2002 and the regulation there under for the establishment and Disaster Management operations.